niovol/georeferencer/README.md

 ### GET `/download/bug_report`

-Downloads the bug report as a CSV file.
+Downloads the bug report for dead pixel correction as a CSV file.

 - **Parameters:**
   - `task_id` (string): The ID of the processing task.